Chapter 11 - Air Quality

 More details on some of the key concerns in this documentation outline are provided below.
 See the air quality specialist if there are questions on conformity.

 Certain types of projects are exempt from conformity requirements.
-These project types are found by U.S. EPA to be neutral from an air quality or emissions standpoint, and are listed in the Conformity Regulations at 40 CFR 93.126, 40 CFR 93.127, and 40 CFR 93.128.
+These project types are found by U.S. EPA to be neutral from an air quality or emissions standpoint, and are listed in the Conformity Regulations at 40 CFR 93.126, 40 CFR 93.127, and 40 CFR 93.128, or “projects that correct, improve or eliminate a hazardous location or feature” based on the Clarifications on Exempt Project Determinations.
 If a project fits one of the listed types, it may need little or no conformity analysis, and does not need to be individually listed and considered in regional conformity modeling.

 If the project is in an “isolated rural” nonattainment area—where there is no MPO in the nonattainment area—there will be no RTP and TIP conformity to which to refer.
 In this case for regionally significant projects, regional analysis must be done and documented for the project itself using procedures (including interagency consultation and public involvement) and criteria similar to those used by an MPO.
 See 40 CFR 93.109(g) for more information.

-If a project is located in a CO and/or PM 2.5 and PM10 non-attainment or maintenance area, a hot-spot analysis is required for conformity purposes.
+If a project is located in a CO and/or PM 2.5 and PM10 non-attainment or maintenance area, a "hot-spot" assessment and possible “hot-spot” analysis is required for conformity purposes.
 The analysis must confirm that the project will not cause or worsen a localized violation of the standard.
 Ordinarily, the hot-spot analysis done for the environmental document will be adequate to allow for conformity hot-spot findings.
 In CO areas, a project is analyzed using the Caltrans/UCD CO Protocol and modeled if necessary using the CALINE4 model.
-CO hot -spot analysis tools and guidance can be found at http://dot.ca.gov/-hq/env/air/pages/coprot.htm.
-See the Division of Environmental Analysis Air Quality web page for details on current acceptable methodologies.
+See the Division of Environmental Analysis Air Quality Analysis web page for details on current acceptable methodologies.
 Also refer to the U.S. EPA PM Hot-Spot Analysis Guidance.

 In any area (attainment or nonattainment), a project must not cause an exceedance of the federal NAAQS for CO, PM10, or PM2.5.
 In CO, PM2.5, and PM10 non-attainment areas, a project must not cause an exceedance, OR contribute to increasing an existing exceedance (make it worse).
 For the project to conform, the build design-value must be less than or equal to the no-build design-value at each receptor in the build scenario that exceeded the NAAQS.
 If one or more of these tests fails, the project cannot proceed.
 In such a situation the project must be modified to produce changes in traffic operation that allow the hot-spot tests to be met, which in some cases may require additional work at intersections in the vicinity that otherwise might not be part of the project.
-Areas where the conformity hot-spot tests are needed can be found in the list of areas subject to conformity at the Division of Environmental Analysis Air Quality web page.
 The conformity hot-spot test is required only if the project area is determined to be a project of air quality concern and it is in an area of non-attainment or maintenance for the federal CO and/or particulate matter standards.
 CO and PM hot-spot consideration is needed in all areas, not just nonattainment/maintenance areas, to ensure for NEPA and CEQA purposes that the project would not create a violation that could put the area into nonattainment.